tinwaninja/Catur/README.md

 # Bot Auto Chess.com
 An automated bot for chess moves on the [chess.com](https://www.chess.com/) platform.

-# THIS SCRIPT VIOLATES FAIR PLAY GUIDELINES OF CHESS.COM
-## USE THIS SCRIPT AT YOUR OWN DISCRESSION
+# THIS SCRIPT VIOLATES FAIR PLAY GUIDELINES OF CHESS.COM!
+USE THIS SCRIPT AT YOUR OWN DISCRETION

 ## installation (Windows)